Seirdy/seirdy.one/content/meta/site-design.md

 Additionally, I strive to conform to WCAG 2.2 level AAA wherever applicable.
 I comply with all AAA criteria except for the following:

-SC 1.4.8 Visual Presentation
-: I am in partial compliance with this criterion.
-Long article body text for articles should conform; with default browser fonts, they have an average character count per line below 80 characters.
-However, some lines may occasionally exceed this limit.
-Text outside of long article bodies has a longer line width, though.

 SC 2.4.9 Link Purpose (Link Only)
 : I'm actually trying to follow this criterion, but it's a work in progress.
 Let me know if any link names can be improved!
 Link purpose _in context_ always makes sense.